php-ru/symfony-docs-ru/cache.rst

 Symfony supports the Cache Contracts, PSR-6/16 and Doctrine Cache interfaces.
 You can read more about these at the :doc:`component documentation </components/cache>`.

-.. versionadded:: 4.2

-    The cache contracts were introduced in Symfony 4.2.

 .. _cache-configuration-with-frameworkbundle:

 Configuring Cache with FrameworkBundle